Lifelong Learning Mississauga

 Neither online lectures nor recordings will be available for this in-person series

-Registration begins on Monday, September 1, 2025 at 10:00 a.m. and tickets will be on sale throughout the series until Tuesday, December 2, 2025 at 10:00 a.m.
-However, it will be possible to register ONLY for the entire eight-week series and not for individual lectures or a partial lecture series.
+Registration begins on Tuesday, February 17, 2026 at 10:00 a.m. and tickets will be on sale throughout the series until Tuesday, May 5, 2026 at 10:00 a.m.
+However, it will be possible to register ONLY for the entire seven-week series and not for individual lectures or a partial lecture series.

 Format